mmoiz-dev/odin-recipes/README.md

 This project is part of [The Odin Project](https://www.theodinproject.com/)'s Foundations course, which provides a free, open-source curriculum for learning web development.

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ---

-*Built with ❤️ as part of The Odin Project journey*
+*Built with ❤️ by Muhammad Moiz as part of The Odin Project journey*